whendricso/MultiGame/README.md

 The most common components to any game project can be found inside!
 I'm so confident that you'll like MultiGame, I'm making half of it open source so that you can feel confident including it in your own projects.

 ### Powerful!
+MultiGame has been developed and tested on multiple projects since January 2013.
+It's flexible ManagedMessage system provides a powerful framework

 # Instructions
 ![alt text](https://preview.ibb.co/dxHNZb/Open_Multi_Game_Toolbar.png "Click Window MultiGame Rapid Dev Tool")